jjasghar/jjasghar.github.io/source/_posts/2013-10-04-moving-from-one-chef-to-multiple-chefs.markdown

 Wait for that one day that you think you have the newest cookbook and you bump the version, add your changes and you upload, and push...and nothing happens.
 Oh I'm 2x behind where I thought great, bump and push.
 Oh...it seems there was a critical fix in that one that I didnt get for that exact cookbook I uploaded...crap.
 (And other situations like this can pop up.)

-So, I pinged [Nathan Harvey](https://twitter.com/nathenharvey) at Opscode asking for some guidance, he suggested [knife-spork](https://github.com/jonlives/knife-spork).
+So, I pinged [Nathen Harvey](https://twitter.com/nathenharvey) at Opscode asking for some guidance, he suggested [knife-spork](https://github.com/jonlives/knife-spork).
 So far with my initial tests it looks like it is the correct answer,  so I'm also writing this as a HOWTO for my company so this is just a run down of how to use it.
 (A cheatsheet to the README.md if you will.)

 Installation
 ------------